 How To Set Up A Not For Profit Incorporation

 With establishing a Not For Profit, there is a legal separation between the individuals who operate the business and the business itself.
 Many people do not view a Not For Profit as a business, but it absolutely is.
 The difference between a profit and not for profit business is that the organization’s funds as a not for profit are not established or maintained for the benefit of the individual owners but for the community.
 The income from the business is not to financially reward its directors, and if the funds in the corporation are not used within the year, the funds should remain within the corporation or distribute to the benefit of the community, such as at the end of the season banquet.

-To establish a Not For Profit organization, Articles of Incorporation must be prepared and filed with either the Provincial government where the business operates within or with the Federal government and imported into the Province where the business operates.
+To establish a Not For Profit organization, Articles of Incorporation must be prepared and filed with either the Provincial government where the business operates within or with the Corporations Canada through the Federal government and imported into the Province where the business operates.
 Not For Profit Articles of Incorporation are required to start the business legally.
-There is a minimum of three individuals needed to establish the corporation and throughout the corporation’s lifetime.
+There is a minimum of three individuals needed to establish a nonprofit corporation and three or more must remain on file throughout the corporation’s lifetime.
 If one person decides to leave the organization, a new person must replace the departing director.